Irving's 26-point 4th not enough as Mavs fall to T-wolves - WHIZ News

-DALLAS (AP) — Kyrie Irving scored 26 of his 36 points in the fourth quarter in his home debut for Dallas as he tried to rally the Mavericks from a 26-point deficit, but the Minnesota Timberwolves held on for a 124-121 victory on Monday night.
+Neither one of them got a shot off in the closing seconds, and the Mavs’ big comeback attempt came up short against the Minnesota Timberwolves.

+“Man.
+I’m still trying to emotionally recover … still so raw,” Irving said.
+“Oh, man.
+I would have liked to at least get a shot up.”

-Irving had the highest-scoring fourth quarter of his career.
-But he made a bad pass after stepping inside the 3-point line on the final possession when Dallas had a chance to tie the game.
-He had exchanged passes with All-Star teammate Luka Doncic, who finished with 33 points.
+Irving had the highest-scoring fourth quarter of his career, scoring 26 of his 36 points in the final 12 minutes Monday night.
+But he made a bad pass after stepping inside the 3-point line on the final possession after Minnesota had thrown off the timing between him and Doncic by knocking the inbound pass into the backcourt.
+The Timberwolves nearly blew a 26-point lead but held on to win 124-121.

+After Doncic tracked down the tipped inbound pass, he passed to Irving before crossing midcourt.
+Irving pump-faked a 3 and passed back to Doncic, who almost immediately gave it back to him on a bounce pass before the final turnover.

+“Great stop.
+Guys wanted to play it out.
+Trust the defense in that moment,” Timberwolves coach Chris Finch said.
+“Did a really good job of kind of disrupting their play, pressuring and denying the catch.
+Forced it out.
+It became a broken play.”

 First-time All-Star guard Anthony Edwards scored 32 points and Rudy Gobert had 21 points and 14 rebounds for the Timberwolves, who had their biggest lead at 89-63 on a long step-back jumper by Edwards midway through the third quarter.